perfectyorg/perfecty-push-docs/docs/wp/configuration.md

 Enabled | `True` | Show the widget in your website public frontend.
 Remove conflicting workers (Don't use it with PWA/AMP) | `False` | Removes all the workers from all the scopes (useful when migrating from another provider).
 Don't use this in a PWA/AMP website.
 Enable debugging | `False` | Enable the debugging in the JS SDK.
 Useful for troubleshooting.
+Service Worker Scope | `/perfecty/push` | This is the scope of the service worker.
+By default we use a value different than root `(/)`
+Do not use widgets (ask permissions directly) | `False` | Ask permissions right after the use visits the website.
+Don't use the dialog/bell controls.
 Hide bell after subscribing | `False` | Hides the bell after the user has subscribed to your website.
 Note that the user will not have a way to unsubscribe and will be forced to revoke you the Browser permissions.
-Service Worker Scope | `/perfecty/push` | This is the scope of the service worker.
-By default we use a value different than root `(/)`
 Subscribe text | `''` | This is the text of the question asked to the user for subscribing to Push Notifications.
 (Default: `Do you want to receive notifications?`)
 Continue text | `''` | Text of the Button to continue (Default: `Continue`) Cancel text | `''` | Text of the Button to cancel (Default: `Cancel`)